FIRECATinBLACK/Spikecat/README.md

 any readme info can go here

 ----------------------
-TABLE OF CONTENTS:
+-TABLE OF CONTENTS:-
 - ToDo List
 - Bugs & Issues
 - How to use mod
 ----------------------

-Done:
+-Done:-
 -Reversed Breath
 -Less breath = Less Speed
 -Custom Waterboost cooldown
 -Modified Slugbase stats
--

-In Progress:
+-In Progress:-
 -Adjust Water to SU
 -Change Appearance of SU
 -Lizard species reputation system